 In April 2015, the FASB issued ASU 2015-05, Intangibles - Goodwill and Other - Internal Use Software (Subtopic 350-40) - Customer's Accounting for Fees Paid in a Cloud Computing Arrangement (ASU 2015-05), which provides guidance to customers about whether a cloud computing arrangement includes a software license.
-If a cloud computing arrangement includes a software license, then the customer should account for the software license element of the arrangement consistent with the acquisition of other software licenses.
-If a cloud computing arrangement does not include a software license, the customer should account for the arrangement as a service contract.
-Consequently, all software licenses within the scope of Subtopic 350-40 will be accounted for consistent with other licenses of intangible assets.
+If a cloud computing arrangement includes a software license, then the customer should account for the software license element of the arrangement of other software licenses.
+If a cloud computing arrangement does not include a software license, the customer should account for the software license element, all software licenses within the scope of Subtopic 350-40 will be accounted for consistent with other licenses of intangible assets.
 The guidance in ASU 2015-05 is effective for fiscal years beginning after December 15, 2015 and early adoption is permitted.
 The Company will adopt ASU 2015-05 in the first quarter of fiscal 2017 and is currently evaluating the impact, if any, adoption will have on its financial position and results of operations.